jacksund/simmate/docs/full_guides/workflows/s3_workflows.md

 up of three steps:

 - setup = writing any input files required for the program
-- execution = actually calling the command and running our program
+- execute = actually calling the command and running our program
 - workup = loading data from output files back into python

 And for *supervising* the task, this means we monitor the program while the